yacko1975/jquery-idleTimeout/README.md

 ## How to use

+Download the jquery-idleTimeout.min.js (minified), or download jquery-idleTimeout.js if you want to edit the configuration of the script directly.
+Upload the .js file and make it available to your website.

+Do the same with https://github.com/marcuswestin/store.js: store.min.js.

+Call the idle-Timeout script in a 'document.ready' function somewhere on your site.
+See the example.html https://github.com/JillElaine/jquery-idleTimeout/blob/master/example.html

-You must configure the 'redirectUrl' to redirect to a page within your website.
+Configure the 'redirectUrl' to redirect to a page within your website.

-Use the script with default settings or edit the other configuration variables at top of jquery-idleTimeout.js script.
+Use the script with default settings or edit the other configuration variables at top of jquery-idleTimeout.js.
 Or configure the options when you call the idleTimeout function at run-time.

 ### Run with defaults